hurwitzlab/planet-microbe-functional-annotation/README.md

 5b) InterProScan (https://github.com/ebi-pf-team/interproscan)

 ## Required Software
--Python3
+Python3

--Singularity ** Check Singularity version **
+Singularity ** Check Singularity version **

--Anaconda
+Anaconda

--SLURM ** Prolly state this elsewhere **
+SLURM ** Prolly state this elsewhere **

--Java (we used jdk-11.0.8)
+Java (we used jdk-11.0.8)

 ## Tool and Database Installation

 The pipeline uses Snakemake to submit SLURM jobs for each step of the pipeline.
+The instructions below install the tools to a default directory, `planet-microbe-functional-annotation/tools`.
+The tools can be installed wherever you please as long as `vsearch`, `FragGeneScan1.31`, `Trimmomatic-0.39`, `interproscan-5.56-89.0`, and `lookup_service_5.56-89.0` are in your $PATH.
 To install it and the main environment the pipeline uses:
 ```
 # Install the pipeline
 git clone git@github.com:hurwitzlab/planet-microbe-functional-annotation.git